-Purchase the following supplies for STANDARD SPLIT PREP at www.mngi.com and click on Purchase Prep Kit three weeks prior to your procedure.
-Gatorade is not included in the prep kit and must be purchased separately.
+Purchase the following supplies for DOUBLE PREP at www.mngi.com and click on Purchase Prep Kit three weeks prior to your procedure.
+Gatorade is not included in the prep kit and must be purchased separately at a local grocery store.